Arne Sunde: Education and early career

 Sunde was educated in law and military studies, first graduating from Kristiania Cathedral School in 1902.
 Having been working as an officer since graduating from the Norwegian Military Academy in 1905, first at the Bergenske Brigade and then at the 2nd Akerhuske Brigade, Sunde graduated from the Norwegian Military College in 1907.
-From 1907 to 1909 Sunde taught at the NCO school in Bergen, holding the rank of premierløytnant.
+From 1907 to 1909, Sunde taught at the NCO school in Bergen, holding the rank of premierløytnant.
 He then served with the 5th Østoplandenes Infantry Regiment until 1918.
-In 1911 he took the cand.jur. degree after attending law school.
-From 1911 to 1912 he worked as a barrister and judge.
-In 1913 Sunde studied political science at the École Libre des Sciences Politiques in Paris.
+In 1911, he took the cand.jur. degree after attending law school.
+From 1911 to 1912, he worked as a barrister and judge.
+In 1913, Sunde studied political science at the École Libre des Sciences Politiques in Paris.
 He then served as a district stipendiary magistrate (sorenskriver) for Eiker, Modum and Sigdal District Court in Buskerud from 1913 to 1914.
-In 1916 Sunde was appointed adjunct military attaché to the Norwegian legation in Paris, and in 1919 he was an assistant in financial questions for the Norwegian legation during the negotiations leading up to the Treaty of Versailles.
-From 1918 he served as an infantry captain in the Norwegian Army 2nd Division.
-Between 1917 and 1920 Sunde worked for Det Norske A/S for Elektrokemisk Industri, as a legal advisor and sousdirektør.
+In 1916, Sunde was appointed adjunct military attaché to the Norwegian legation in Paris, and in 1919 he was an assistant in financial questions for the Norwegian legation during the negotiations leading up to the Treaty of Versailles.
+From 1918, he served as an infantry captain in the Norwegian Army 2nd Division.
+Between 1917 and 1920, Sunde worked for Det Norske A/S for Elektrokemisk Industri, as a legal advisor and sousdirektør.
 In the same time period he was the secretary of the Norwegian State Financial Council (Statens finansråd), and from 1922 he served as a barrister at the Supreme Court.
-In 1920–1921 he was secretary during the Norwegian treaty negotiations with the so-called "wine countries" (France, Spain and Portugal) with regards to the Norwegian prohibition.
-In 1924 he was a board member of the bank Den Norske Handelsbank and a member of the administrative board of the Bank of Norway.
+From 1920 to 1921, he was secretary during the Norwegian treaty negotiations with the so-called "wine countries" (France, Spain and Portugal) with regards to the Norwegian prohibition.
+In 1924, he was a board member of the bank Den Norske Handelsbank and a member of the administrative board of the Bank of Norway.
 From 1918 to 1930, he commanded Company 7 of the 5th Østoplandenes Infantry Regiment, before being made supernumerary.